gofynd/fdk-client-python/documentation/platform/ORDER.md

-Retrieve Bags for the order.
+Get Bags for the order

 *Returned Response:*